floragunncom/search-guard-docs/_content/_docs_signals/actions.md

 Still, it is possible to configure further action-specific checks.
 This way, it is for example possible to configure different escalation levels: Certain actions will only be triggered when certain values exceed a further threshold.
 Also, action-specific checks can be used to prepare further runtime data for the action.
 Modifications of the runtime data done by action-specific checks are always scoped to this action and are invisible to other actions.

+**Note:** By using the severity feature, you can configure actions to be executed only if a certain problem severity was determined before.
+Also, you can configure resolve actions which get executed if the problem severity decreased.
+See [Severity](severity.md) for details.

 ## Action Types

 These actions are available at the moment: